javicupeiro/ecom-agent/README.md

 At runtime, the request flow is:

 1. the browser UI sends a message to `POST /chat`,
+2. optionally, the browser UI can upload recorded audio to `POST /chat/audio`,
-2. FastAPI resolves or creates a session-bound `Conversation`,
+3. FastAPI resolves or creates a session-bound `Conversation`,
+4. audio turns are first transcribed to text and then follow the normal turn flow,
-3. the conversation sends the current message history to the configured model provider,
+5. the conversation sends the current message history to the configured model provider,
-4. if the model requests tools, the tool registry executes them under a permission policy,
+6. if the model requests tools, the tool registry executes them under a permission policy,
-5. tool results are fed back into the conversation loop,
+7. tool results are fed back into the conversation loop,
-6. when the model emits a final answer, the API returns the reply plus a structured trace,
+8. when the model emits a final answer, the API returns the reply plus a structured trace,
+9. if the UI requested voice output, the backend also synthesizes a spoken version of the final answer,
-7. the UI renders both the answer and the internal execution trace.
+10. the UI renders the answer, the optional audio player, and the internal execution trace.

 This loop is implemented to make reasoning visible.
 The user does not just receive a final answer; the frontend can also inspect how many provider calls were made, which tools were used, and what structured metadata was extracted from the turn.

+## API Overview

+The frontend currently uses three HTTP endpoints:

+- `GET /` serves the static chat UI.
+- `POST /chat` accepts a text turn with `session_id`, `message`, `lang`, and `response_mode` (`text` or `voice`).
+- `POST /chat/audio` accepts a recorded clip with `session_id`, `audio_base64`, `mime_type`, `filename`, `lang`, and `response_mode`.
+- `POST /summary` returns a summary for the current session.

+Both `POST /chat` and `POST /chat/audio` return a normalized payload containing:

+- `reply`: the final assistant text,
+- `input_mode`: `text` or `audio`,
+- `input_text`: the original message or transcript,
+- `output`: either a text payload or a voice payload with base64 audio,
+- `trace`: provider calls, tool usage, token accounting, and extraction metadata.

 ## Architecture